-- 2. Member States shall require competent authorities when assessing the appropriateness of persons for the purposes of Article 44 to consult the database of administrative penalties mentioned in paragraph 1 of this Article.
+- 2. Member States shall require competent authorities when assessing the appropriateness of persons for the purposes of Article 44 to consult the database of administrative sanctions penalties mentioned in paragraph 1 of this Article.
 In the event of a change of status or a successful appeal, EBA shall delete or update relevant entries in the database on request by the competent authorities. - 3.
-The competent authorities, in accordance with Decision 2009/316/JHA, Framework Decision 2009/315/JHA and their national law, check the existence of a relevant conviction in the criminal record of the person concerned, and exchange information. - 4.
-EBA shall maintain a website with links to each competent authority's publication of administrative penalties and measures under Article 57 and shall show the time period for which each Member State publishes administrative penalties and measures.
+The competent authorities, in accordance with Decision 2009/316/JHA, Framework Decision 2009/315/JHA and their national law, shall check the existence of a relevant conviction in the criminal record of the person concerned, and exchange information.
+For those purposes, information shall be exchanged in accordance with Decision 2009/316/JHA(1) and Framework Decision 2009/315/JHA(2) as implemented in national law. - 4.
+EBA, EIOPA and ESMA shall maintain a website with links to each competent authority's publication of administrative penalties and measures imposed in accordance with Article 57 on obliged entities referred to in Article 2(1)(1) and (2), and shall show the time period for which each Member State publishes administrative sanctions penalties and measures.